herrevilkitten/holiday-in-ten-towns/Session_13.md

 # Session 13
 ## People and Places
 ## Session
+* The group went down to the next level.
 	* Gryn went down to the next level first.
 He saw a hole to the next level and cages.
 	* Ragnar went down second.
 	* RJ third.
+	* Sheelah slipped on the way down.
 	*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODIzMDM4NDgsLTExOTEzNjExMDNdfQ
-==
+eyJoaXN0b3J5IjpbMjAyMDI2MjQyMywtMTE5MTM2MTEwM119
 -->